ansonlol/2113_grp107/README.md

 -------------------------
 Compilation and execution instructions:
 - Type 'make main' in the terminal
+- Type ./main
-- Read the instructions and enjoy our game
+- Enjoy the game